tokio-rs/website/content/tokio/tutorial/channels.md

 - [mpsc]: multi-producer, single-consumer channel.
 Many values can be sent.
 - [oneshot]: single-producer, single consumer channel.
 A single value can be sent.
 - [broadcast]: multi-producer, multi-consumer.
-Many values can be send.
+Many values can be sent.
 Each receiver sees every value.
 - [watch]: single-producer, multi-consumer.
 Many values can be sent, but no history is kept.
 Receivers only see the most recent value.